Try Out Our NEW Disneyland Ticket Calculator!

 Disney’s Riviera Resort

-The vibe is also a bit different from what you might expect at other Disney resorts, namely because this is a DVC hotel.
+Not only is the Riviera Resort a Disney Vacation Club resort, but it is also a deluxe villa resort, meaning bigger rooms that are perfect for longer stays and larger families, with steep room rates to match (more on those in a bit).
+The vibe is also a bit different from what you might expect at other Disney hotels, namely because this is a DVC resort.
 In other words, it can feel a bit like you’re staying in a very nicely decorated Airbnb at times, which can be great if you like having the ability to cook your own meals.

 Hotel room with beds